atienobabby/Wisecareai/README.md

 * **Bridging Connectivity Gaps:** Empowers users in rural, underserved, or disaster-affected areas with zero-internet medical guidance.
 * **Empowering the Visually Impaired:**
-  * Fully voice-interactive “Ask AI” experience
+    * Fully voice-interactive “Ask AI” experience allows users to speak complex medical questions and receive comprehensive spoken answers, significantly reducing reliance on visual interfaces.
-  * Text outputs can be spoken aloud via browser-native speech synthesis
+    * Text outputs can be spoken aloud via browser-native speech synthesis, ensuring critical guidance is always audibly accessible.
 * **Supporting the Hearing Impaired:**
-  * Clear, legible text responses
+    * Provides clear, legible text responses for all health suggestions and AI outputs.
-  * Customizable font size and contrast settings for easy reading
+    * Customizable font size and contrast settings are available for optimal reading.
-* **Ensuring Data Privacy:** All inference happens on-device using Ollama.
-Nothing is sent to external servers—no tracking, no leaks.
+* **Ensuring Data Privacy:** All AI inference happens entirely on-device using Ollama.
+No sensitive health information is sent to external servers, ensuring no tracking, no leaks, and fostering complete user trust.

 CareWise AI is more than just an app—it's a step toward equitable, **trusted**, and **independent** digital healthcare for everyone.